 Running the first query from the post again now shows our brand new read-only filegroup.

-So let’s start by looking at Badges table to determine if it has clustered index.
+So let’s start by looking at the Badges table to determine if it has a clustered index.

 SELECT DB_NAME() AS [Database Name] , O.name AS [Table Name] , I.name AS [Index Name] , I.type_desc AS [Index Type] FROM sys.indexes AS I INNER JOIN sys.objects AS O ON O.object_id = I.object_id WHERE O.type = 'U' AND O.name = N'Badges'